mohitkumhar/Python-Flask-Blog/README.md

 # Python-Flask-Blog
-This is a blog I created for my Python Project.
+The blog I created for my Python Project.